alexhowell2a/alexhowell2a.github.io/_posts/2021-08-08-terralith-mc-world-generation.md

 I swear, this looks fantastic.
 Combined with the nice SSR (screenspace reflections) and the amazing shadows and light the Complementary Shaders provide, it's a sight to behold.

-Moving forward, I find a pond on the island, with small logs and lilypads floating on it.
+Moving forward, I found a pond on the island, with small logs and lilypads floating on it.

 {% capture fig_img %}
 ![Foo]({{ 'https://i.ibb.co/X8CXdsn/2021-08-08-15-55-11.png' | relative_url }})